 To celebrate an incredible winter season, with great snow still in the mountains for our friends in the Northern US and Canada, we thought it might be fitting to welcome YC Trailblazer, J.D. ter Hart for an Instagram takeover this past weekend!

-He was kind enough to share tips on how to prepare for, and thoroughly enjoy, a backcountry snow trip, along with some incredible shots from his recent adventure in the backcountry of beautiful Alberta, Canada.
+He was kind enough to share some backcountry snow trip tips on how to prepare for, and thoroughly enjoy it along with some incredible shots from his recent adventure in the backcountry of beautiful Alberta, Canada.
 Here’s a recap…enjoy!

 YC-JD Takeover 1